Counting Triangles in Large Graphs on GPU: Implementation

 \subsubsection{Unsuccessful Optimization Attempts.}

-We have tried the virtual warp-centric method \cite{HONG}, collaborative reading to shared memory, and assembler level prefetching.
-None of these optimizations increase the performance of our implementation, probably due to a high overhead compared to possible gains.
+We tried the virtual warp-centric method \cite{HONG}, collaborative reading to shared memory, and assembler level prefetching.
+None of these optimizations increased the performance of our implementation, probably due to a high overhead compared to possible gains.